EliAndrewC/l7r/setting/l7r.md

 - **Month of the Horse** - 6 May to 5 June
 - **Seasonal color:** Orange flower combination (deadleaf yellow and purple)
 - **Flowers of Summer:** aogiri phoenix tree, natsukusa summer grasses and herbs, aoashi green reeds, mugura burweed, makomo water oats, ukikusa duckweed
-- **Flowers of Uzuki:** botan peony, wakakaede young maple leaves, tokiwagi ochiba fallen evergreen leaves, unohana deutzia flower, ibara multiflora rose, kiri pawlonia, takeochiba fallen bamboo leaves, yuri lily, takenoko bamboo shoots, fuki buterburr, mugi barley
+- **Flowers of Uzuki:** botan peony, wakakaede young maple leaves, tokiwagi ochiba fallen evergreen leaves, unohana deutzia flower, ibara multiflora rose, kiri pawlonia, takeochiba fallen bamboo leaves, yuri lily, takenoko bamboo shoots, fuki butterbur, mugi barley

 The fourth month is called the "unohana month" for the unohana flower, or deutzia, that blooms seasonally.
 Summer begins in the fourth month.
 Uzuki is an even-numbered month when people are busy with farming, so it has a relatively clear calendar.
 However, there are many flowers and plants to enjoy in this month, and people acutely aware of the approaching rainy season will make time to enjoy nature.
 Uzuki is also the month for harvesting winter wheat and picking tea leaves, and the time for harvesting winter barley in temperate areas.